Agriculture

 What is the Pomegranate Planting Season in India?

-The pomegranate season in India starts with the propagation of pomegranate trees by air-layering during the rainy season and November – December period.
+The pomegranate season in India starts with the propagation of pomegranate trees by air-layering during the rainy season and the November–December period.
+Planting is done in February – March in sub-tropical and July – August in tropical regions.

-Why the Pomegranate Cultivation in India is Increasing?
+Why is the Pomegranate Cultivation in India Increasing?

 Pomegranate is a high-value crop, and its complete tree is of immense economic importance due to its medicinal value and its use in the dying and leather industry.
 Being a highly remunerative fruit crop, it has the potential to replace subsistence farming and ensure the sustainability of small holdings in the arid and semi-arid regions of India.